 Amartya Sen (1933– ) an Indian economist who was awarded the Nobel Prize for economics in 1988.
 He has worked on social choice theory and contributed to the field of development economics.

 Lakshmi Niwas Mittal (1950– ) Born in Sadulpur, Rajasthan, India.
-He started his working life as a steel worker in a village without, Lakshmi went on to buy his own steel mills and turn loss making steel companies around.
-By 2008, he had a net worth of $16bn in 2012, making him 22nd richest person according to Forbes.
+He started his working life as a steel worker, then Lakshmi went on to buy his own steel mills and turn loss-making steel companies around.
+By 2008, his wealth peaked at $69.1bn, but after incurring a few heavy losses as of 2017 his net worth is 17.3bn (bloomberg).